ybouz2/project-tech/README.md

 It was pretty diffucult to work with passport but at the end it worked. here is a list of future's:

-Markup:
-*Hashed password
+*   Hashed password
-*Connection to a database to save all the information that users upload *Different backend validation, for example to make sure that multiple users can't have the same username
+*   Connection to a database to save all the information that users upload
+*   Different backend validation, for example to make sure that multiple users can't have the same username

 Things I might add in the future:

-Markup:
-*Password changing
+*   Password changing
-*Account changing
+*   Account changing
-*Add a profile picture
+*   Add a profile picture